All Episodes

 What did you do?

-I mean, it's it's it's fairly, you know, it's so exhaustively extensive, and yet there's no credit given at all to the people that were able to pull it off in record time, having rewritten the books on pandemics and having rewritten the books on any type of need for any medical mobilization.
+I mean, it's fairly, you know, it's so exhaustively extensive, and yet there's no credit given at all to the people that were able to pull it off in record time, having rewritten the books on pandemics and having rewritten the books on any type of need for any medical mobilization.

 And then even worse than that, even though you end up mitigating the models that predicted high numbers of death, not only do you get no credit for this, then you get called the murderer.